FAQs: Discrimination and Harassment Prevention Policy and Procedures

-What are my rights and responsibilities under this Policy?
+What are my rights and responsibilities under this Policy & Procedures?

 Every member of the Brandon University Community has the right to equal treatment without discrimination or harassment.
-Every member of the university community is expected to refrain from engaging in discriminatory or harassing behaviour.
-Depending on their role at the university, individuals may also be responsible for educating others about discrimination and harassment and for responding to incidents of discrimination or harassment in a timely manner, using the Policy and Procedures.
+Every member of the University community is expected to refrain from engaging in discriminatory or harassing behaviour.
+Depending on their role at the University, individuals may also be responsible for educating others about discrimination and harassment and for responding to incidents of discrimination or harassment in a timely manner, using the Policy & Procedures.

-Will I have a chance to give feedback on the Policy and Procedures?
+Will I have a chance to give feedback on the Policy & Procedures?

-The Discrimination and Harassment Prevention Policy and the accompanying Procedures were developed in consultation with various campus stakeholders, and were approved by the Brandon University Board of Governors in June 2017 with the understanding that the 2017/18 academic year would be used for consultation with the university community.
-You can provide feedback through the feedback link on the Diversity webpage, or at a town hall or focus group scheduled for October and November 2017 and February or March 2018.
+The Discrimination and Harassment Prevention Policy and Procedures were developed in consultation with various campus stakeholders, and were first approved by the Brandon University Board of Governors in June 2017.
+Following a period of implementing the initial policy and procedures, and further consultation with the University community, the documents were revised and approved by the board again in March 2019.
+These are important and living documents, so feedback can be provided on an ongoing basis through the feedback link on the Diversity webpage, or by contacting the Diversity and Human Rights Advisor.